-All knowledge and behaviours will be assessed in this component using a wide range of evidence sources including the self-assessment and testimonies from people who use services.
+All knowledge and behaviours will be assessed in this component using a wide range of evidence sources including the self-assessment.
 The professional discussion will include areas of the standard which have not yet been evidenced in the situational judgement test plus key additional areas as identified in the table below.